 Code Title Hours PN 140 KSPN Maternal Child Nursing 2 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 141.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 141 KSPN Maternal Child Clinical 1 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 140.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical courses to remain in the program.
-PN 145 KSPN Mental Health Nursing 2 Prerequisites: PN 130 and PN 131 and PN 135 and remain in the program.
+PN 145 KSPN Mental Health Nursing 2 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 146.
+Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.

 PN 146 Mental Health Nursing Clinical 1 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 145.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 150 KSPN Medical Surgical Nursing II 4 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 151.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 151 KSPN Medical Surgical Nursing II Clinical 3 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: 150.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 155 KSPN Gerontology Nursing 2 Prerequisites: PN 130 and PN 131 and PN 135 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical courses to remain in the program.
 PN 160 Applied Pharmacology 2 Prerequisites: PN 130 and PN 131 and PN 135.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 165 Transition to Nursing Practice 2 Prerequisites: PN 130 and PN 131 and PN 135.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical courses to remain in the program.
-Total Semester Hours · 19
+Total Semester Hours: 19